day8/re-frame/docs/clojurescript.md

 washing machine with not much new or interesting to teach me.
 Learning a LISP will likely make you better developer for life, even if you aren't using LISP.

-> ClojureScript is the version of Clojure which targets the browser.
+> Clojure runs on the JVM.
+ClojureScript runs in the browser.
+They are essentially the same language but our focus is ClojureScript.

 So, 20 mins ...